Hexana for VS Code — Feature Reference¶

 -g). - Component Model nested-module breakpoints are supported on Wasmtime.

-See run-support.md#debugging-experimental-010 for the full reference and known limitations.
+See run-support.md for the full reference and known limitations.

-Hexana 0.1.0 ships an integration with VS Code's Model Context Protocol server registration API: AI tooling (Claude Desktop, Claude Code, Codex, Cursor's agent mode, Continue) can connect to the Hexana MCP server to inspect the currently open WASM file.
+Hexana integrates with VS Code's Model Context Protocol server registration API: AI tooling (Claude Desktop, Claude Code, Codex, Cursor's agent mode, Continue) can connect to the Hexana MCP server to inspect the currently open WASM file.

 - First-run download.
 On first MCP use, Hexana downloads the standalone MCP server ZIP from the corresponding GitHub release and extracts it to